A week of boring work and a blah attitude had left me in need of a new purse.

 Even as a child, I relished my dad’s green, plastic coin purse that when pushed would open to reveal shiny objects.
 It was like finding hidden treasure on a daily basis.
 My dad learned to put his change purse in a drawer that I could not reach, since it disappeared on a regular basis.

-But tonight, I had my own coinage, and I was in search of a comfort zone.
+But on this night I had my own coinage, and I was in search of a comfort zone.
 So, I went to Marshall’s to find comfort at a discounted price.

 As I was walking down the aisle towards the purses, I noticed an older woman in a wheelchair being pushed in my direction.
 She was probably in her 90’s, with thin gray hair and hands that moved constantly.